William Gillies (Australian politician)

 William Neal Gillies (27 October 1868 – 9 February 1928) was an Australian Labor politician in Queensland who served as premier of Queensland from February to October 1925.

 Early life

 Gillies was born in Eccleston, New South Wales (in the Allyn River district), the son of Dougald Gillies, farmer, and his wife Mary (née Gillies), both parents being Scottish immigrants.
-Gillies was educated at local schools and in 1882 went with his parents to the Village of Tintenbar in the Richmond River country.
-There he took up farming including sugar-cane growing, and began to be interested in public affairs.

 In 1900, Gillies married Margaret Smith.